Introducing Critique Builder: where English compiles

 Most agent products import the wrong metaphor.
 They stack panes until your attention fractures—logs here, files there, tabs everywhere—each one insisting it is the main event.

 Builder starts from Critique Chat: a fixed canvas, a generous composer, a thread that reads like dialogue.
 The difference is purpose.
-Chat is for exploration.
-Builder is for runs—a prompt, a repository, a model, and a straight line from “here is what I want” to “here is what changed.”
+Chat is for exploration through GitHub APIs and model reasoning.
+Builder is for execution: a prompt, a repository, a model, a sandbox clone, and a straight line from “here is what I want” to “here is what changed.”

 You still get proof—files touched, validations, branch and PR workflows as the product matures—but those details sit beside the conversation, not on top of it.